kcierzan/Clea/README.md

 ## Usage

 Ensure the clea executable is in your path and enter 'clea' in the console.
 Follow the prompts to send your email message.
-Gemma currently works only with gmail accounts.
+The first time you user clea, clea stores your gmail account information in a pstore file in the gem directory.
+To reset your information, delete "my-clea-info.pstore".

+**NOTE:** As of version 0.8, clea only supports sending from a gmail address.

 ## Development